OpenPhilology/nidaba/README.md

 As mentioned above pip has to be installed.

+Running the tests requires a working tesseract with ancient greek language files.

 Running
 =======

 First edit celeryconfig.py and irisconfig.py to fit your needs.
 Running a distributed cluster requires a shared storage medium (e.g. NFS) on all nodes.
 Then start up the celery daemon with something like:

 ```
 $ celery -A iris.tasks worker